abelardopardo/ontask_b/docs_src/Tutorial/Tasks/zip_download.rst

 .. figure:: /scaptures/downloadgradingworksheet.png
    :align: center

 Store the :download:`CSV file obtained from this page <../../Dataset/moodle_grades.csv>`.
 We are now going to :ref:`merge<merging>` the content of the Moodle CSV with the data already existing in the data table.
-In the *Actions* page, click in the link with name *Manage table data* and then in the *Upload or merge* option.
-Next, click in the *CSV Upload/Merge* button.
+In the *Actions* page, click on the link with name *Manage table data* and then in the *Upload or merge* option.
+Next, click on the *CSV Upload/Merge* button.
 Select the :download:`CSV grading sheet downloaded from Moodle<../../Dataset/moodle_grades.csv>`.

 .. figure:: /scaptures/tutorial_moodle_merge_step1.png
    :align: center